YufanZhao1/DAS-Group-12/DAS-Group-12.md

-What is the factor of a good quality coffee
+Guess the Quality!
 ================
 Group 12

-2023-03-14
+## Introduction

-# Introduction
+The data set here, is coming from the Coffee Quality Database which is a database that contains information from the Coffee Quality Institute which is a non-profit organisation working internationally to improve the quality of coffee and the lives of the people who produce it.
+Here, in this project, we are trying to answer the question “What influence do different features of coffee have on whether the quality of a batch of coffee is classified as good or poor?”

-For this research we want to know what is the factor that influence the quality of coffee.
-First we want to look at the distribution of the data.
+For this purpose, firstly, we read the data set.

 ``` r
 coffee_data <- read.csv("dataset12.csv")